 Use heavy duty aluminum foil.
 Tack it to your existing blind and not only will it darken the room, but it will deflect the sun and cool the room down.

+Using Aluminum Foil.
 Have you ever noticed that aluminum foil is shinier on one side than on the other?
 When you use foil for cooking (for example, when you wrap potatoes for baking), make sure the least shiny side is facing out.
-If not, the shiny side will reflect the heat rather than absorb it, and your food will take longer to cook!

 Having a white smooth surface stove top is a lot of extra work each time it's used.
 To make less work for yourself, place a piece of aluminum foil over the burner and under the pan.
-Cleanup is a lot easier and the little extra time is all yours!
 Recycle that foil!
 Stash it near the stove so it's handy for next time!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.